 The key to employee acceptance and adoption of changes is personal engagement through small group meetings and one-on-one discussions.
 Succinct PowerPoint presentations with statistics and objectives are simply not effective as meaningful conversations that elicit feedback, uncover concerns and promote mutual understanding.
 Providing employees with opportunities to relate to the change will minimize resistance and increase confidence.
 For example, host an informal team meeting with authoritative employees who can share their successful experiences with similar systems or technology.
 Field management professionals tend to be more logical, but like all people, they use their hearts as well as their heads.
 Document behaviors and rank reactions in order to find resources, offer training and set a deadline for adoption.

 Create Change Champions

 It is critical to understand employees both on personal and professional levels.
-A change management initiative depends on the ability of the leader to cultivate trust, undercover issues and resolve concerns.
-The majority of employees will accept change because they are flexible and dedicated, but there will always be a group who may be confused, misinformed or defensive.
+A change management initiative depends on the ability of the leader to cultivate trust, undercover issues, and resolve concerns.
+The majority of employees will accept change because they are flexible and dedicated, but there will always be a group that may be confused, misinformed, or defensive.
 Be honest about potential problems and negative impacts instead of sugar-coating issues.
-Acknowledge major challenges by offering support, solutions, resources and training plans.
-Most change resistance can be avoided through preemptively cultivating trust, respect and transparency.
+Acknowledge major challenges by offering support, solutions, resources, and training plans.
+Most change resistance can be avoided through preemptively cultivating trust, respect, and transparency.